Japanese Buddhism is more than religion—it shaped how people lived, learned, governed, and understood life.

 Jianzhen

-The founder of the precepts even though losing his sight
+The founder of the precepts, even though losing his sight

 Jianzhen

 Jianzhen or Ganjin (688-763, 鑑真) enlightened the Great Buddha of Todaiji Temple after four failed attempts to travel from China, despite losing his eyesight.
 He ordained 400 individuals, including Emperor Shomu, his family, and court nobles, marking the inception of precepts in Japan and leading to the development of the precept system.
 In 759, he established a training center, Toshodaiji Temple, for monk education.
-Mieido Hall houses his seated statue, with sliding door paintings dedicated to him by renowned painter, Higashiyama Kaii. >> Read More
+Mieido Hall houses a seated statue of him, with sliding door paintings dedicated to him by the renowned painter Higashiyama Kaii. >> Read More

 Nara Buddhism, centered around Todaiji Temple, aimed to 'pacify the nation.'
-However, at the beginning of the Heian period (794-1185), young two monks, Saicho and Kukai dissatisfied with Nara Buddhism, sought a new teaching to save people including remedies for illness.
+However, at the beginning of the Heian period (794-1185), two monks, Saicho and Kukai, dissatisfied with Nara Buddhism, sought a new teaching to save people, including remedies for illness.
 This new Buddhism gained favor among the noble classes seeking worldly benefits.
 This marked a pivotal moment in revolutionizing the Buddhist sphere.
 Their belief was the attainability of enlightenment for all, contrasted with Nara Buddhism's view that some individuals could not achieve enlightenment.

 Saicho